 IS YOUR COMPANY BUSIEST DURING THE WINTER MONTHS?

 Yes, we are.
-Panama’s tourism season peaks during the winter months.
+The tourism season peaks here during the winter months.
 This is one of the reasons why we always advise our clients to book well in advance for winter vacations.

-Yes, guests are frequently very surprised.
-They may arrive with one set of ideas, then completely change direction once they have a better sense of the country.
-Our team understands that we are in the business of happiness.
-We want every experience to be memorable and unique, it is important to us that an adventure caters to our guests and their loves ones.
-We interview each guest in order to make recommendations that will best suit their interests and abilities.
-Another point is to make sure that we provide the latest and most up-to-date information about Panama and EcoCircuitos to our worldwide partners.
+Yes, definitely.
+They may arrive with one set of ideas, then completely change direction once they have a better sense of this country.
+Our team wants every guest experience to be memorable and unique.
+We interview each guest so that our recommendations will match their interests and abilities.
+We also strive to provide the most current information about Panama and EcoCircuitos to our worldwide partners.
 We are fortunate to have the trust of good wholesaler partners for many years.

-EcoCircuitos Panama is proud to announce that we have signed the Travelers Against Plastic (TAP) plea, and we encourage our clients to use reusable bottles during their trips!
-We provide our clients with a stainless steel PBA free water bottle as a positive solution to plastic water bottles.
-A modest percentage of all sales goes to support the Panamanian Foundation for Sustainable Tourism.
+I am proud to say we have signed the Travelers Against Plastic (TAP) plea and that we encourage everyone to use reusable bottles during their trips!
+We provide our guests with a stainless steel PBA free water bottle as an alternative to plastic water bottles.
+Finally, we contribute a percentage of all our trip sales to the Panamanian Foundation for Sustainable Tourism.